Yasmin-Shafik/META-Full-Stack-Software-Engineer/README.md

 14. XML
 15. Django

-- I look forward to implementing these skillsets into the Software Engineer role, and excell long term.
+- I look forward to implementing these skillsets into the Software Engineer role, and excelling at it long term.